 The Mission of Disability Services is to lead the Campus Community in the creation of an inclusive learning and working environment; and facilitate access, discourse, and involvement through innovative services, programs, and partnerships.
-Students should contact Disability Services as soon as possible before the first day of class for which accommodations are needed.
-Students seeking assistance must provide documentation which includes relevant medical, psychological, educational and/or emotional diagnostic tests or evaluations that verify the need for accommodation.
+Students should contact Disability Services as soon as possible before the first day of class to determine and request accommodations.
+Students seeking assistance must provide documentation that includes relevant medical, psychological, educational and/or emotional diagnostic tests or evaluations that verify the need for accommodation.
 Students will need to meet with Disability Services to complete an accommodation plan each semester.
-For more information, please contact the Coordinator for Disability Services in the Counseling office, room 103 in Student Services Center on the Statesville Campus, (704) 878-3664.
-Disability Services provides reasonable academic accommodations to students with a documented disability under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1972.
+The Coordinator for Disability Services office is located in the Eason Student Services Center, Advising Department on the Statesville Campus.
+Disability Services offices hours are by appointment on both the Statesville Campus and the Mooresville Campus.
+Disability Services provides reasonable academic accommodations for students with a documented disability under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.